Collaborative causal inference on distributed data: Experiments

-We set the following conditions for the experiments: The anchor dataset $X^\text{anc}$ consists of random numbers drawn from uniform distributions with the maximum and minimum values of the entire dataset as intervals.
+We set the following conditions for the experiments.
+The anchor dataset $X^\text{anc}$ consisted of random numbers drawn from uniform distributions with the maximum and minimum values of the entire dataset as intervals.
 This type of anchor data was used by \cite{imakura2020data}.
 The number of subjects $r$ in the anchor data was equal to $n$.
-Each party used principal component analysis (PCA) \citep{pearson1901liii} after standardization as a dimensionality-reduction function.
-PCA is one of the most widely used dimensionality-reduction methods.
-The analyst estimates propensity scores using logistic regression, which is often used in the literature on propensity scores.
-The logistic regression model used in the proposed method consists of a linear combination of collaborative representations and a constant term.
-Similarly, the logistic regression model for central or individual analysis consists of a linear combination of covariates and a constant term.
+Each party used principal component analysis (PCA) \citep{pearson1901liii} after standardization as a dimensionality reduction function.
+PCA is one of the most widely used dimensionality reduction methods.
+The analyst estimated propensity scores using logistic regression, which is often used in the literature on propensity scores.
+The logistic regression model used in the proposed method consisted of a linear combination of collaborative representations and a constant term.
+Similarly, the logistic regression model for central or individual analysis consisted of a linear combination of covariates and a constant term.

-We consider the following for the related methods.
-For FIM, we use linear regression with Gaussian error and logistic regression as outcome and propensity models, respectively, assume both models are stable (refer to \cite{xiong2021federated} for details) and each party use only its own variables for its models.
-For FedCI, we use default hyper parameters of the author's code\footnote{\url{https://github.com/vothanhvinh/FedCI}}, i.e., 2000 for the number of iterations and $10^{-3}$ for learning rate.
-Moreover, we consider left or right-side collaboration for FIM and FedCI because those can address only horizontally partitioned data.
+We considered the following for the related methods.
+For FIM, we used linear regression with Gaussian error and logistic regression as outcome and propensity models, respectively; moreover, we assumed that both models were stable (refer to \cite{xiong2021federated} for details), and each party used only its own variables for its models.
+For FedCI, we used default hyperparameters of the author's code\footnote{\url{https://github.com/vothanhvinh/FedCI}}, i.e., 2000 for the number of iterations and $10^{-3}$ for learning rate.
+Moreover, we considered left or right-side collaboration for FIM and FedCI because those can address only horizontally partitioned data.

-We evaluated the performance of each method in terms of the three aspects: Accuracy of estimated treatment effect, inconsistency of estimated propensity score and covariate balance.
+We evaluated the performance of each method in terms of three aspects: accuracy of estimated treatment effect, inconsistency of estimated propensity score, and covariate balance.